-Having open and transparent communication is key to the success of any business.
-Without it, employees are left unsure of their duties, targets or even what hours they're due to be working, leading to a lack of motivation or feeling unengaged.
+Great internal communication is key to the success of any business.
+Without it, staff are left unsure of their tasks, targets or even when they're due in.

-So how can your restaurant business achieve this, in locations which may be hundreds of miles apart?
-Read on for our 3 quick tips.
+So how can multi-site restaurant business achieve this?
+Read on for 3 quick tips.

-Let’s say your restaurant group is updating your hygiene policies.
-It’s vital information, and given the events of the past couple of years, something tamigo’s customers in hospitality have had to do frequently over the course of the pandemic.
+Let’s say your restaurant group is updating your workplace hygiene policy.
+It’s something tamigo’s customers had to do frequently over the course of the pandemic.

 2. Implement staff meetings AND one-on-ones

-The weekly staff meeting is a time-honoured tradition for pretty much every restaurant.
-And with good reason.
-It’s where managers can set the focus for the upcoming week and answer staff’s questions (sometimes with food included, if there’s surplus inventory to use up!)
+The weekly staff meeting is a time-honoured tradition for every restaurant.
+Managers can set the focus for the upcoming week and answer staff’s questions (sometimes with food included, if there’s surplus inventory to use up!)

-This is 30 minutes every month where a manager sits down with each of their employee to gauge how they’re doing.
-Is everything good in team?
+This is 30 minutes every month where a manager sits down with each employee to gauge how they’re doing.
+Is everything good in the team?
 Are they wondering about when to book holidays?
 Maybe they’d like to start training up for a team lead role?

 Employees feel more listened to and valued.
-And for your business, it contributes towards a happier, more engaged workforce.
+And that equals a happier, more engaged workforce.

 3. Increase transparency around shifts and salaries